department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans.md

 <div class="va-introtext">

-VA-backed home loans help more Veterans like you build, buy, improve, or refinance a home.
+VA-backed home loans help Veterans like you build, buy, improve, or refinance a home.
 With a VA-backed loan, you’ll still need to have the required credit and income for the loan amount you want to borrow.
 But you’ll likely get better loan terms than with a loan from a private bank or mortgage company.
 Find out about our loan options—and how to apply.

 </div>